Criminals to be forced to attend sentencing hearings after Lucy Letby calls

 Prime Minister Rishi Sunak confirmed plans to introduce a new law after calls from victims and families.

-It follows the high-profile case of baby killer Lucy Letby, who refused to attend her sentencing this month.
+It follows the case of Lucy Letby, who refused to attend her sentencing for the murder of seven babies and attempted murder of seven more.

+Labour has previously said it would support a change in the law.

-The new rules will allow custody officers to use "reasonable force" to make offenders appear in the dock.
+The new rules would allow custody officers to use "reasonable force" to make offenders appear in the dock.

 Those who do not appear for sentencing could also face an extra two years in jail if they ignore a judge's order - with the new penalties applying in cases where the maximum sentence is life imprisonment.

-Justice Secretary Alex Chalk said earlier this year that ministers were committed to changing the law to force criminals to be sentenced in person after the killers of Olivia Pratt-Korbel, Zara Aleena and Sabina Nessa refused to stand in the dock.
+The government said earlier this year that it was committed to changing the law to force criminals to be sentenced in person, after the killers of Olivia Pratt-Korbel, Zara Aleena and Sabina Nessa all refused to stand in the dock.

-Following the widespread outrage over Letby, the government again reiterated it was looking to change the law.
+Calls for a law change were renewed following the widespread outrage over Letby who stopped turning up in the dock towards the end of jury deliberations - and the government again reiterated it was looking to change the law.

-Announcing the news on Wednesday, Mr Sunak said: "Criminals shouldn't be allowed to take the coward's way out by refusing to face their victims in court."
+Announcing the news on Wednesday, Mr Sunak said: "It is unacceptable that some of the country's most horrendous criminals have refused to face their victims in court.
+They cannot and should not be allowed to take the coward's way out.

+"That's why we are giving judges the power to order vile offenders to attend their sentencing hearings, with those who refuse facing being forced into the dock or spending longer behind bars."

+The legislation is expected to be introduced when Parliament resumes in the autumn.

 He was pictured on social media sitting with Olivia's mother, Cheryl Korbel, who has campaigned for the change.